 Hosted College Events:

 - NAVIGATING the COLLEGE SEARCH \ˈna-və-ˌgāt\ To find the way to get to a place when you are traveling… College can be for everyone, you just have to be informed as you navigate the process.
-Open to all grade levels, you should make plans to attend this very informative seminar offered collaboratively for both Lakeville South and Lakeville North students and families.
+Please make plans to attend this informative seminar offered collaboratively for both Lakeville South and Lakeville North students and families.
 This year’s event was held on MONDAY, September 30th at Lakeville North.
 You can https://isd194.org/lakeville-south/download/communications_master/Career%20Center/2018-Handout.pdf – for a review of what was presented and be sure to use stop in the Career Center for more options, details or a valuable resource for assistance!

 - COLLEGE FINANCIAL PLANNING NIGHT sponsored by the Lakeville Chamber of Commerce.
 Parents and students of any age really should plan to stop even if you have another child/sibling who is in college or have attended college.
 Things have changed, including availability of filing FAFSA beginning in October now!
-The event for this year was held Monday, October 28th at Lakeville North. https://isd194.org/lakeville-south/download/communications_master/Career%20Center/Financial-Planning-20.pdfor https://isd194.org/lakeville-south/download/communications_master/news_and_announcements/2018-Presentation-at-South.pdf.
+The event for this year will be held Monday, October 28th at Lakeville North. https://isd194.org/lakeville-south/download/communications_master/Career%20Center/Financial-Planning-20.pdfor https://isd194.org/lakeville-south/download/communications_master/news_and_announcements/2018-Presentation-at-South.pdf.
 BE SURE and have your student check out MCIS and get customized scholarship search by doing the Financial Aid Sort in there.
 Find it under the Education tab and you can view quick tutorial of it HERE.
 New this year: Students can choose the “Log in with Clever” and utilize their same technology sign-in for LSHS devices.
 See Julie in the Career Center for any other assistance.